 Refund & Repayment Policy

-Students receiving financial aid should contact the Financial Aid Office regarding the effect on financial aid eligibility prior to dropping or withdrawing.
+Students receiving financial aid should contact the Office of Financial Aid and Scholarships regarding the effect on financial aid eligibility prior to dropping or withdrawing.
 To understand the refund/repayment policy, you must understand the difference between a drop and withdrawal.

 - Dropped courses are courses removed from your schedule before the fee payment deadline.